quickfeed/quickfeed/doc/deploy.md

 % go run ./envoy/envoy.go --genconfig --withTLS
 ```

-If you already has certificates that you would like to use you can specify them during the creation of the envoy configuration, running the command below:
+If you already have certificates that you would like to use you can specify them during the creation of the envoy configuration, running the command below.

 ```sh
 % go run ./envoy/envoy.go --genconfig --withTLS --certFile="fullchain.pem" --keyFile="key.pem"